 Nothing.
-In Slovakia, you donate blood voluntarily without claim to money.
+In Slovakia, you donate blood voluntarily without claim to the money.

 Where can I donate blood?

 At the National Transfusion Stations in various cities: Bratislava – Kramáre, Bratislava – Ružinov, Banská Bystrica, Košice, Martin, Nitra, Nové Zámky, Poprad, Prešov, Trenčín, Trnava, Žilina.
-The National Transfusion Service often organizes mobile donation for the public.
+The National Transfusion Service often organises mobile donations for the public.
 Learn more at their website (only in Slovak).